ebingrav/avwiki/Partially_Burnt_Grimoire.md

 [Erudizo](Erudizo "wikilink").

-Can be purchased from the Kzinti Bookseller in [Shunned World](:Category:Shunned_World "wikilink"), along with its cousin the [Fully Intact Grimoire](Fully_Intact_Grimoire "wikilink").
+Can be purchased from the Kzinti Bookseller in [Shunned World](:Category:Shunned_World.md "wikilink"), along with its cousin the [Fully Intact Grimoire](Fully_Intact_Grimoire "wikilink").

 [Category: Incomplete](Category:_Incomplete "wikilink")